hrittikhere/CGOA-training/README.md

 ## GitOps Terminology

 ### Continuous
+- Continuously and not instantaneously Reconciled

 ### Declarative Description
+- Defining the what and not how on the Cluster State

 ### Desired State
+- Your Final State

 ### State Drift
+- Drift between the desired State and the current state

 ### State Reconciliation
+- Removing the Drift to match the states

 ### GitOps Managed Software System
+- Software that's managed using [GitOps Principles](https://github.com/open-gitops/documents/blob/main/PRINCIPLES.md)

 ### State Store
+- Single Source of Truth for your Cluster.
+State here is created by Manfiest

 ### Feedback Loop
+- Why is the feedback loop important before Reconciliation

 ### Rollback
+- git revert
+- Rolling back automatically to previous state in case of failure
+- How to do that in tools like ArgoCD

 ## GitOps Principles
+The [Charter](https://github.com/open-gitops/documents/blob/main/PRINCIPLES.md) has all the Principles defined.
 ### Declarative
 ### Versioned and Immutable
 ### Pulled Automatically